‘The misdiagnosis ended up costing her, her life’: A Texas family’s warning for all parents

 Dr. Hines did not treat Betty but has studied her case.
 She’s part of Physicians for Patient Protection, a grassroots organization raising awareness about physician-led care especially during the pandemic.

-“We want to make it clear that nurses are part of the team, and we love them, but they have a role,” Dr. Hines explained.
-“The physician is the one who can determine – is this sick child just routinely sick or is this a child that needs a higher level of care.”
+“The physician is the one who can determine – is this sick child just routinely sick or is this a child that needs a higher level of care,” Dr. Hines explained.

 Push for reform

-Betty’s family said the nurse’s supervising doctor Michael Cowan was not at the urgent care during her treatment.
+Betty’s family said the nurse practitioner’s supervising doctor Michael Cowan was not at the urgent care during her treatment.

 In Texas, Dr. Hines explained nurse practitioners have to be supervised by a physician, but that supervision is loosely defined.